 NUnit is a unit-testing framework for all .Net languages.
 Initially ported from JUnit, the current production release, version 2.6, is the seventh major release of this xUnit based unit testing tool for Microsoft .NET.
 It is written entirely in C# and has been completely redesigned to take advantage of many .NET language features, for example custom attributes and other reflection related capabilities.
 NUnit brings xUnit to all .NET languages.

 NUnit 3.0 is currently under development and is a complete rewrite of NUnit.
 With a new infrastructure and new features.
-An alpha release is currently available.
+A beta release is currently available.